Me, Myself, and I

-My story begins when I was just a small boy.
+My name is Michael Wolf, and this is my story.
+It begins when I was just a small boy.
 I grew up in Reading, Pennsylvania, where my parents took us to a strong church.
 They taught me the Bible from an early age and made sure I was living according to God’s Word.
 I was taught how I could be 100% sure I was forgiven of my sins and headed to Heaven.
 Several times as a child, I remember thinking: “I don’t want to go to Hell!
 I’ll pray to God and ask him to save me.”
 I thought that because I had recited this prayer to God, He would look favorably on me.
 I assured myself I was safe.
 If I died, I assumed I would most likely go to Heaven.
 However, I was gravely mistaken.

 It wasn’t until my freshman year of college when I began doubting that I had been truly saved.
 I began to see things in my life that just could NOT be part of a Christian’s life.
 In particular, my selfishness was really worrying me.
 I treated all my friends as investments: if I gave them something, they will eventually be able to give me something.
 I began to see that I was literally not capable of loving someone without having thoughts of getting something in return.
 Even when I did something kind, my only thought was to have people admire me and think I was a great person.

 It didn’t matter that I was being outwardly kind to my friends.
 Isaiah 64:6 says: “But we are all as an unclean thing, and all our righteousnesses are as filthy rags.”
 I honestly began to hate how sinful and selfish I had been.
 This is what I was missing when I was a child!
 I had no idea how sinful I was as a person.
 Until you can see yourself as God sees you, you cannot be forgiven of your sins.
 On November 20, 2012, I asked the Lord to forgive me of how wicked I had been; I had faith that He could save me and change me (something I could have never done by myself).
-At that moment, my burden was lifted and I knew I had been saved once and for all.
+At that moment, my burden was lifted, and I knew I had been saved once and for all.
 After that day, I wasn’t perfect by any means, but for the first time in my life, I was actually capable of showing genuine, Christ-like love.
 It was a transformation only God could have brought about!